sandeepsharma-kgp/ny_times_most_popular_news/README.md

-# ny_times_most_popular_news
+# NYT-MostPopular News

 It's an android app developed in Kotlin using Retrofit to consume NY Times api for most popular news in past day/week/month and showing using RecyclerView and detailed view in webView

-# NYT-MostPopular News

-This app shows most popular news by New York Times grouped on day/week/month basis.

 ## Installation